Overview

 In LGM:

-Emails enriched by LGM are verified unless you enable catch-all mode.
+Emails enriched by LGM are verified unless they are marked as risky.

 This is the safest approach but sometimes may yield a low enrichment rate.
-Learn what the catch-all feature means and why sometimes you may choose to activate it.
+Learn what the risky feature means and why sometimes you may choose to activate it.

 If you import emails from external sources: